ptpt/pt-emacs/README.md

 **pt-emacs** redefines some of my frequently-used commands as well as provides some useful commands.
-In a word, **pt-emacs** makes my Emacs better.
+In a word, **pt-emacs** makes the Emacs better.

 To install this package: